-Chapter 14 Remote Control
+Chapter 13 Remote Control

-This chapter contains the application of host computer, FTP and SCPI commands, in order to understand remote control functions of the Smart series oscilloscope, mainly for the Android system.
+This chapter contains the application of host computer, mobile remote control, in order to understand remote control functions of the Smart series oscilloscope.

-- Host computer
+- Host computer - Mobile remote control

-- Remote control

-- FTP

-14.1 Host Computer
+13.1 Host Computer

-To control the instrument using the host computer software, you need to install the NI driver first (when there is network connection, this may not be installed), then the RemoteDisplay software is downloaded and installed.
-This software is only suitable for Micsig STO2000 Series oscilloscopes.
+To control the instrument using the host computer software, you need to install the NI driver first, then the RemoteDisplay software is downloaded and installed.
+This software is only suitable for Micsig Smart Series oscilloscopes.

-14.1.1 Installation of Host Computer Software
+13.1.1 Installation of Host Computer Software

 Note: The host computer software only supports Win7 or higher edition operating system.
-The computer needs to install NI-VISA driver first. (when there is network connection, only the host computer software specific for network connection should be installed, and no drive is needed).
+The computer needs to install NI-VISA driver first.